sarahciston/codingcare/posts/guide.md

 These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.

 ### scrappy artistic strategies, not perfect code[^ccc] #nocodesnobs[^p5]

+>>When the tool doesn't exist we build it.
+We make it from the other tools we scraped for parts.
+We break it to learn how it works, to see if it could work a different way, to see if its not working makes it sing out with poetry.
+We write it out on paper if we don't know how to say it with code.
+If we can't find an example, if we wonder why it doesn't exist, we know this means we might be the ones who should bring it to life.
+If it does exist, we also ask if it should.
+We reverse-engineer it, run it backwards.
+We learn from others' tutorials, combine them, and modify them, liberally.

+I sometimes joke that my projects are a garland of APIs held together with duct tape.
+There is magic and politics and new knowledge to be found in creative applications and combinations of existing tools.
+To think about how to combine ingredients to produce new flavors, connect dots, (mix metaphors).

 ### growth, not perfection[^ccc] #newKidLove[^p5]